‘One Piece’ 858: Luffy Meets Capone And Chiffon Reveals Why Big Mom Hates Lola

 — One Piece Fandom (@OPfandom) March 9, 2017

 Surprisingly, Luffy’s suspicions turn out to be true.
 The character claiming to be Gangster Gastino is indeed Caesar Clown.
-Apparently, Capone had managed to get his hands on the scientist’s heart, and is now using the same to control him.
+Apparently, Capone had managed to get his hands on the scientist’s heart and is now using the same to control him.
 Listening to Luffy’s outburst, Capone asks him to quiet down.
 However, Luffy asks that he be allowed to punch Capone for hurting Pekoms.

 As expected, Jinbei has to act as the level-headed referee.
 He reaffirms that leaders of both the parties hate Big Mom, and hence it would be wise to form an allied army.
 Unfortunately, Chapter 858 of One Piece manga doesn’t contain any details of the attack they are planning.
 Hopefully mangaka Eiichiro Oda reveals the finer aspects of the plan in the upcoming chapter of the series.